lakshyarao22/alexa/Linux-Quick-Start-Guide.md

 **Note**: Wake word detector and key word detector (KWD) are used interchangeably.

-The AVS Device SDK for C++ supports wake word detectors from [Sensory](https://github.com/Sensory/alexa-rpi) and [KITT.ai](https://github.com/Kitt-AI/snowboy/).
+The AVS Device SDK for C++ is compatible with wake word detectors from [Sensory](https://github.com/Sensory/alexa-rpi) and [KITT.ai](https://github.com/Kitt-AI/snowboy/).
 The following options are required to build with a wake word detector, please replace `<wake-word-name>` with `SENSORY` for Sensory, and `KITTAI` for KITT.ai:

 * `-D<wake-word-name>_KEY_WORD_DETECTOR=<ON or OFF>` - Specifies if the wake word detector is enabled or disabled during build.
 * `-D<wake-word-name>_KEY_WORD_DETECTOR_LIB_PATH=<path-to-lib>` - The path to the wake word detector library.